 Use this information to install a hot-swap drive.

-- Touch the static-protective package that contains the new part to any unpainted surface on the outside of the server.
-Then, take the new part out of the package and place it on a static-protective surface.
+Touch the static-protective package that contains the new drive to any unpainted surface on the outside of the server.
+Then, take the new drive out of the package and place it on a static-protective surface.

 - Ensure that the drive tray handle is in the open position.
 Slide the drive into the drive bay until it snaps into position.

 - Close the drive tray handle to lock the drive in place.

 - Check the drive status LED to verify that the drive is operating correctly.

 If the yellow drive status LED is lit continuously, that drive is faulty and must be replaced.

 If the green drive activity LED is flashing, the drive is being accessed.

 - Continue to install additional hot-swap drives if necessary.